-It’s worth noting that Caesars Casino is one of only a few NJ online casinos that offers PayPal as a depositing/withdrawal method – the rest being other sites that operator under the Caesars AC license.
+It’s worth noting that Caesars Casino is one of only a few NJ online casinos that offers PayPal as a depositing/withdrawal method.
+The rest are other sites that operator under the Caesars AC license.

 As one of the most trusted and widely used payment processors on the planet, PayPal serves as an extremely viable alternative for players who have had their Visa/MasterCard and ACH transactions declined.

-For those who don’t have a checking account, or preference not entering their financial information online, there is PayNearMe.
+For those who don’t have a checking account, or prefer not to enter their financial information online, there is PayNearMe.
 This method allows players to load an account using cash.
-Granted, players will have to travel to a New Jersey based 7-Eleven in order to complete the transaction, and can only deposit up to $500 per day, but that’s a small price to pay for a 100 percent guaranteed acceptance rate and a lack of external fees.
+Granted, players will have to travel to a New Jersey-based 7-Eleven store in order to complete the transaction.
+Players can only deposit up to $500 per day, but that’s a small price to pay for a 100 percent guaranteed acceptance rate and a lack of external fees.

 Unfortunately, the act of making electronic deposits can also be a bit cumbersome.
 While navigating to the cashier only requires a couple of mouse clicks, players will often find themselves entering the same banking/card information for each new deposit.
 A save option would have been nice.